syncfusion-content/asp.netwebforms-docs/aspnet/Gantt/Exporting.md

 control: Gantt
 documentation: ug
 ---
-# Exporting in ASP.NET Web forms Gantt Control
+# Exporting in ASP.NET Web Forms Gantt Control

 Exporting feature provides support to export Gantt content to excel and PDF files.
 To export the contents, the `ExcelExport` and `PdfExport` toolbar items must be added in the toolbar using the `ToolbarItems` property of `ToolbarSettings`.
 When you click, the toolbar exporting icons, it internally invokes the export public method of Gantt object to export.